mechaniclib/Algorithm/Algorithm.md

 # INTRODUCE ALGORITHMS
-Algorithm is whole process about solve all kind of problems. it also can make document of array sentences components, like component object dictionary action to execute complements.
+Algorithm is whole process about solve all type of problems. it also can make document of array, list, sentence, component, object, functions to build execute complement from data.